hyunjunian/Poor-Charlie-s-Almanack/en.md

 The damage to the mind that can come from liking and loving was once demonstrated by obviously false testimony given by an otherwise very admirable woman, the wife of a party in a jury case.
 The famous opposing counsel wanted to minimize his attack on such an admirable woman yet destroy the credibility of her testimony.
 And so, in his closing argument, he came to her testimony last.
 He then shook his head sadly and said, “What are we to make of such testimony?
 The answer lies in the old rhyme:

-> “‘As the husband is, So the wife is.
-She is married to a clown, And the grossness of his nature Drags her down.’”
+> As the husband is,
+So the wife is.
+She is married to a clown,
+And the grossness of his nature
->
+Drags her down.

 The jury disbelieved the woman’s testimony.
 They easily recognized the strong misinfluence of love on her cognition.
 And we now often see even stronger misinfluence from love as tearful mothers, with heartfelt conviction, declare before TV cameras the innocence of their obviously guilty sons.

 People disagree about how much blindness should accompany the association called love.
 In *Poor Richard’s Almanack*, Franklin counseled, “Keep your eyes wide open before marriage and half shut thereafter.”
 Perhaps this eyes-half-shut solution is about right, but I favor a tougher prescription: “See it like it is and love anyway.”

 Hating and disliking also cause miscalculation triggered by mere association.
 In business, I commonly see people under-appraise both the competency and morals of competitors they dislike.
 This is a dangerous practice, usually disguised because it occurs on a subconscious basis.

-> I commonly see people under-appraise both the competency and morals of competitors they dislike.
-This is a dangerous practice, usually disguised because it occurs on a subconscious basis.
->

 Another common bad effect from the mere association of a person and a hated outcome is displayed in Persian messenger syndrome.
 Ancient Persians actually killed some messengers whose sole fault was that they brought home truthful bad news, say, of a battle lost.
 It was actually safer for the messenger to run away and hide instead of doing his job as a wiser boss would have wanted it done.